mihasm/obsidian-autosave-control/README.md

 - **Performance Issues**: Saving large files or files on network drives can introduce latency or performance degradation when saves occur too frequently.
 - **Data Integrity Concerns**: Immediate saves may risk saving unintended or incomplete changes, especially when experimenting with content that you may not wish to keep.

-The Custom File Lock Plugin addresses these issues by introducing a controlled save mechanism, allowing you to define when and how often files are saved.
+The Obsidian Autosave Control addresses these issues by introducing a controlled save mechanism, allowing you to define when and how often files are saved.

 ## Features